abesford/seizzmic-site-0c00b/src/pages/index.md

           choices for your situation.

-          We're independent and we aren't here to sell you any one solution.
-          We'll impartially help you navigate the vast array of approaches, products and services on offer.
+          We're impartial and we're not here to sell you any particular solution.
+We'll ihelp you navigate the vast array of approaches, products and services on offer.
         actions:
           - label: Our thinking